-In our previous post, we guided you through the process of targeting.
-The information you obtain from targeting helps you pinpoint your best prospective market segments.
+The information you obtain from the targeting process helps you pinpoint your best prospective market segments.
 However, targeting is just one piece in a much larger puzzle.
 It’s a technical, scientific process that helps you narrow down a huge group of prospects to select segments of top targets.
 Now, you need to bring those segments to life.
 The next step in the marketing process is creating personas, which prepares you for communicating with and winning over actual customers.

 Why Develop Personas?